LGBTQ+ History Timeline

 Quebec includes sexual orientation in its Human Rights Code, making it the first province in Canada to pass a gay civil rights law.

-The Canadian Human Rights Commission recommends in its annual report that “sexual orientation” be added to the Canadian Human Rights Act.
+The Canadian Human Rights Commission (CHRC) recommends in its annual report that “sexual orientation” be added to the Canadian Human Rights Act.

 More than 300 men are arrested following police raids at four gay bath houses in Toronto, the largest mass arrest since the War Measures Act was invoked during the October Crisis.
 The next night, about 3,000 people march in downtown Toronto to protest the arrests.
 This is considered to be Canada’s ‘Stonewall’.